adeepak7/Game-Development-in-CPP/README.md

 # Game-Development-in-CPP
-This repository is a collection of gaming programs developed using the C++ graphics library.
+This repository is a collection of single-threaded gaming programs developed using the C++ graphics library.
+I designed them in my first year B.Tech and would suggest any novice in CS to kick off their journey with such programs.

 ## Demos